PIKO EWOODZIE | DURATION: 56 MINUTES

 IN THIS EPISODE

-- He talks about his course 'Hip Hop and Urban Sociology' and what Kendrick Lamar and 3D Na-Tee have to do with it.
+Piko talks about his course 'Hip Hop and Urban Sociology,' Kendrick Lamar and 3D Na-Tee, and what sociologists can learn from hip hop artists.

-- Piko talks about his feelings leaving the communities he is studying and how he manages the guilt of 'getting out.'
+He talks about his feelings leaving behind the communities he is studying and how he manages the guilt of 'getting out.'

 plus Mark's Personal Word Essay: Bearing Witness